Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Gravitational tides

 However, each point of a body with mass $m$ and radius $r$ feels a different gravitational acceleration depending on the effective distance to mass $M$ which ranges from $R-r$ to $R+r$.
 For the two extreme cases we find:

 [In cases for which] $r$ is much smaller than $R$ this equation can be expanded into a Taylor series:

-The tidal\indexit{tidal acceleration} acceleration $a_{\rm t}$ is the difference between the effective and the gravitational acceleration \activity{Looking only at gravitational forces, how close to a solar-mass object would the Earth need to be to be pulled apart by tides?
-Whereas this is impossible with the Sun, an Earth-sized planet could be pulled apart if it approached a white dwarf or neutron star (and something like that is involved in 'contaminating' some white-dwarf atmospheres with heavy elements).
-An object of lesser density can be pulled apart, however, during a sufficiently close approach to the Sun: estimate at what distance (ignoring tensile strengths, spin, and orbital forces) comet 67P (with a mass of about $10^{16}$\,g and characteristic dimension of 3\,km) would have to come to the Sun to be broken up.
-Some Sun-grazing comets (such as the Kreutz family) have been observed to go through this breakup process.}:
+The tidal\indexit{tidal!acceleration} acceleration $a_{\rm t}$ is the difference between the effective and the gravitational acceleration \sactivity{$\circledS$ {\em Show:} (a) Looking only at gravitational forces, how close to a solar-mass object would the Earth need to be to be pulled apart by tides?
+Whereas this is impossible with the Sun, an Earth-sized planet could be pulled apart if it approached a white dwarf or neutron star (and something like that is involved in 'contaminating' some white-dwarf atmospheres with heavy elements). (b) An object of lesser density can be pulled apart, however, during a sufficiently close approach to the Sun: estimate at what distance comet 67P (with a mass of about $10^{16}$\,g and characteristic dimension of 3\,km) would have to come to the Sun to be broken up (ignore tensile strengths, spin, and orbital forces, thus accounting only for gravitational forces to hold the object together).
+Some Sun-grazing comets (such as the Kreutz family) have been observed to go through this breakup process. \mylabel{act:breakup} \solution{breakup}}:

 Note that $a_{\rm t}$ decreases with the third power of $R$.
 As a result of this the tidal accelerations are relatively small.
 On Earth the tidal acceleration is about $1.1\times 10^{-6}$\,m\,s$^{-2}$ due to the Moon and $0.5\times 10^{-6}$\,m\,s$^{-2}$ due to the Sun compared to the gravitational acceleration of about 10\,m\,s$^{-2}$.
 This corresponds to an expected lunar tidal effect of about 70\,cm.
 In reality, the average tide is about 30\,cm because of a slight deformation of the Earth.
-In the case of the Sun, the tidal effects caused by the planets are\indexit{tidal bulge} very small; [t]he largest effects are due to Venus and Jupiter with a theoretical tide in the order of 1\,mm.
+In the case of the Sun, the tidal effects caused by the planets are\indexit{tidal!bulge} very small; [t]he largest effects are due to Venus and Jupiter with a theoretical tide in the order of 1\,mm.